godiard/help-activity/source/browse.rst

 .. image :: ../images/Browse_-_view_tool.png

-**Zoom Out** - When you want to see more of the page, use this tool to make it smaller.
+**Zoom Out** - When you want to see more of the text, use this tool to make it smaller.

-**Zoom In** - When you want to see things better, use this tool to make the page bigger.
+**Zoom In** - When you want to see things better, use this tool to make the text bigger.

 **Full Screen** - You can press this to see the entire page without the toolbar.

 **Tray Toggle button** - This tool only works when you have things on the tray (the space on the bottom of the Browse page) like pages that you have bookmarked (Please see bookmark description).
 Use this tool to make the tray visible or invisible.
 Browse remembers your bookmarked pages even when the tray is not visible.
-Just simply make it visible again to see those bookmarks.
+Just make it visible again to see the bookmarks.

 **Home Icon**